 Section 7: Case Studies of Food System Impact Valuation

-Examples of food system impact valuations illustrating variation in marginal social and abatement costs and footprints.
-Scale of the studies ranges from global food system issues to the marginal abatement offered by changing products and practices.
-Also discussed the importance of demand for determining total abatement.
+Examples of food system impact valuations, illustrating variation in marginal social and abatement costs and footprints.
+Scale of the studies range from the global food system to the marginal abatement offered by changing products and practices.
+Discusses the importance of demand for determining total abatement.

 DOWNLOAD SECTION 7: CASE STUDIES OF FOOD SYSTEM IMPACT (PDF, 1.4MB)